dekoza/mtgpl/docs/_sources/TSP.rst.txt

 :mtgtip:`Sedge Sliver<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/8/18dc8d7e-745c-46ba-842c-526f1beb89a7.jpg?1562900277|https://scryfall.com/card/tsp/177/sedge-sliver?utm_source=api>`
    All Sliver creatures have "This creature gets +1/+1 as long as you control a Swamp."

    All Slivers have "|mana_b|: Regenerate this permanent."
+(The next time it would be destroyed, instead tap it, remove it from combat, and heal all damage on it.)

 :mtgtip:`Subterranean Shambler<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/9/f9429ec0-ff23-494d-ab1c-b88f3a0dee1b.jpg?1562947735|https://scryfall.com/card/tsp/178/subterranean-shambler?utm_source=api>`